Flag of Zimbabwe: Colours and symbolism

-The national flag of Zimbabwe is made up of five different colours: Green, gold, red, black and white.
+The national flag of Zimbabwe is made up of five different colours: green, gold, red, black and white.
 Officially, the colours of the flag of Zimbabwe carry political, regional, and cultural meanings.
 Green represents the agriculture and rural areas of Zimbabwe.
 Yellow stands for the wealth of minerals in the country, predominantly gold.
 The red symbolises the blood shed during the first and second Chimurenga (wars) in the "struggle for independence".
 The black indicates the heritage, race and ethnicity of the black majority.

 The white triangle is a symbol for peace.
 The golden bird, known as the "Great Zimbabwe Bird" (Hungwe) is the national symbol of Zimbabwe and is most likely a representation of the African fish eagle.
 It "exemplifies the strong bond that ancestral humans had with animals, nature and spiritual guides" and it is treated with a high level of importance and respect.
-The red star represents the nation's aspirations, taken to be socialism as promoted by the ruling Zimbabwe African National Union – Patriotic Front (ZANU-PF), and whose party flag was used as the basis for the flag of the nation.
+The red star represents the nation's aspirations, taken to be communism and socialism as promoted by the ruling Zimbabwe African National Union – Patriotic Front (ZANU-PF), and whose party flag was used as the basis for the flag of the nation.